Atmosera-CoPilot-Dev/copilot-examples/translate-code/translate-code-readme.md

+# Summary

 This is an example of how you can use Copilot to translate code from one language to another.
 In this case, we'll translate from Python to Go.
+I've never written Go before, so I'll be learning as I go.
+I'll also be using Copilot to help me learn Go.

 ## Prompts

 First select [weather.py](../api/weather.py) and then run the following prompts:

 * `Translate weather.py from Python to Go`
-* `Expain how I would run this if I had never used Go before.
+* `Explain how I would run this if I had never used Go before.
 Provide the results in markdown format`

+You may notice that these prompts are insufficient to get a working Go app.
+Try to use the few prompts method and tune your prompts to get the results you want.

 ## Results